hyone/clatter/README.md

 ### Using OAuth services to register and login a user

-this application is able to use Twitter, Github and Google as oauth authentication services.
+This application is able to use Twitter, Github and Google as OAuth authentication services.
-To use these services, set ENVIRONMENT VARIABLES below respectively:
+To use these services,

+At first, register the application to OAuth services we want to use:

+These callback URLs must be set respectively like below:

+- Twitter: ``${APP_ROOT_URL}/users/auth/twitter/callback``
+- Github:  ``${APP_ROOT_URL}/users/auth/github/callback``
+- Google:  ``${APP_ROOT_URL}/users/auth/google_oauth2/callback``

+and then, set consumer key and consumer secret to *ENVIRONMENT VARIABLES* respectively like below:

 Twitter: